saiprakash482126/Q-A-System/README.md

 **Pro Tip:** The description is crucial - it's what the agent uses to decide whether a particular site will be helpful for answering a user's question.
 Be specific about what topics and types of information each site covers.

-### Obtaining API Keys

-#### Getting a Tavily API Key:
-1. Go to [tavily.com](https://tavily.com) and sign up for a free account
-2. Navigate to your dashboard or API section
-3. Find your API key in the dashboard
-4. Tavily offers a generous free tier with thousands of searches per month

-#### Getting a Google API Key:
-1. Visit [ai.google.dev](https://ai.google.dev) (Google AI Studio)
-2. Sign in with your Google account
-3. Click "Get API Key" or navigate to the API keys section
+ API Key" or navigate to the API keys section
 4. Create a new project if needed
 5. Generate your API key
 6. Google's Gemini API includes a substantial free tier